U.S. bans travel from Brazil as coronavirus also surges in Mexico

 In Asia, mainland China, the original epicenter of the virus, hasn't reported a death since April 26 and only 164 cases since then, including none for the first time Saturday, for a total of 82,974.
 The nation has dropped to 13th place with 4,634 fatalities after being No. 1 for several weeks.

-Mexico had reported a record 479 Saturday and so far 190 Sunday.
+Mexico had reported a record 479 Saturday and 190 Sunday.
 The nation updates its death total often late at night.

 Mexico also announced 3,329 cases Sunday.
 And the infection rate might be three times higher than the government figures, according to an independent survey, Al Jazeera reported.